-There’s something so tempting about exotic places.
+There’s something so tempting about exotic places with different cultures.
 For some, being out of their element sounds terrifying, but for others it is exhilarating.
 For us, we’ve come to almost crave it.
 We want to feel the enlightenment and joy that comes with leaving our comfort zones.
-Which is why we had to take a day trip to Morocco when we had the chance.
+Which is why we had to take a day trip to Morocco from Spain when we had the chance.

-The idea of stepping foot in Africa made me excited and nervous all at the same time.
-And I’ve learned – over the last almost two years of nomad life – that in order to be the person I want to be, I have to do things that girl would do.
+The idea of stepping foot on the African continent made me excited and nervous all at the same time.
+And I’ve learned – over the last almost two years of nomad life – that one of the best ways to be the person I want to be is to do things that girl would do.
 That girl does things that scare her.

 For me, this is still a work in progress.
 I’ll do the scary thing, but first I usually go through all the reasons not to until I have no more excuses left.
 Pretty brave, right?
 Haha Meanwhile, Buddy is replying, “Yes, I think it is still fine to go” over and over to all my questions, knowing I’ll circle back in a day or two and decide to go for it.
 He really is a sweetheart for putting up with my nonsense. 🙂

 Please enjoy a look into my mind for the next couple of paragraphs, and my top worries for this trip …

 Is anywhere really safe these days?
 Nope.
 But, I did look into if there was anything specific to worry about.
 At least in the Tangier area of Morocco we were headed, it didn’t have anything concerning pop up.
 The biggest thing that everyone noted wasn’t so much a safety concern as an annoyance: If you don’t have a guide, you will get hassled.
 So, we’d get a guide.
 That was a pretty easy fix, and I concluded that is appears that Tangier is safe!